CPE Record Keeping

 - Track A – indicates the material is Accounting and Auditing in nature.
 For CPAs it mirrors the A & A track for their licensing requirements.
 A section noted as Track A is designed to meet this requirement.
 Track A sessions are not limited to CPAs.
 All accountants may gain knowledge by attending.
 Check the topic’s outline for specifics about the topic.

-- Track T - indicates the topic is Technical in nature, typically other accounting and tax related topics.
+- Track T – indicates the topic is Technical in nature, typically other accounting, tax and and other non A&A related topics.
 This track mirrors the T CPE classification of the State Board of Accountancy.

 - Track P – indicates Professional Development and is non-technical in nature.
 If you are subject to specific CPE requirements for your company, professional organization or licensing requirements, you may need to review those requirements to ensure these hours qualify.